When Did Chadwick Discover The Neutron

 Main Subheading

 Several scientists had speculated about the existence of a neutral particle within the nucleus, including Rutherford himself, who, as early as 1920, predicted the possibility of such a particle.
-However, it was Chadwick who finally provided conclusive experimental evidence for its existence.
+That said, it was Chadwick who finally provided conclusive experimental evidence for its existence.
 He meticulously analyzed the results of experiments involving the bombardment of beryllium with alpha particles.
 These experiments produced a highly penetrating, unknown radiation.
 Chadwick demonstrated that this radiation consisted of neutral particles with a mass close to that of the proton.
-He named these particles "neutrons."
+He named these particles "neutrons.

 Comprehensive Overview